bmihelac/django-simpleadmindoc/README.markdown

 1. Add `simpleadmindoc` to your settings `INSTALLED_APPS`.

-2. Create `simpleadmindoc` folder and and put Sphinx configuration file in it.
-Here is sample `config.py` file:
+2. Create `docs` folder and and put Sphinx configuration file in it.
+Here is sample `conf.py` file:

 		# -*- coding: utf-8 -*-
 		master_doc = 'index'